kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 {: .note}

 There are two steps required to use Extended Resources.
-First, the cluster operator must advertise a per-node opaque resource on one or more nodes.
+First, the cluster operator must advertise a per-node Extended Resource on one or more nodes.
 Second, users must request the Extended Resource in Pods.

 To advertise a new Extended Resource, the cluster operator should